 Our correspondent abroad, Edward Dicey, sent regular dispatches from the front line: among all European correspondents he stood out for his sympathies with the emancipation of black Americans.
 I have a book of his collected dispatches at home which sold almost no copies because his views went so against the grain, especially in his admiration of Lincoln.

 After Lincoln’s assassination, the Times revised its opinion.
 The Guardian was still implacably hostile, saying: ‘Of his rule we can never speak except as a series of acts abhorrent to every true tuition of constitutional right and human liberty.’
-Like much of the UK press, the Guardian was nervous about the notion of universal franchise stirring in America (it said many doubt that ‘the working classes are sufficiently instructed to be fit to exercise a supreme control ever the interests of their own body, to say nothing of those of the nation’).
+Like much of the UK press, the Guardian – still its patrician self- was nervous about the notion of universal franchise stirring in America (it said many doubt that ‘the working classes are sufficiently instructed to be fit to exercise a supreme control ever the interests of their own body, to say nothing of those of the nation’).
 As has been observed, the Manchester Guardian (as then was) saw few gleams of good in anything American.
-In seeing an inspirational struggle, and a hero in Lincoln, The Spectator was pretty isolated among the British press.
+In seeing the Civil War inspirational struggle, and Lincoln as a hero , The Spectator was pretty isolated among the British press.

 Thomas Hughes, author of Tom Brown’s School Days, reminded the American press of this at the end of the decade: ‘The Spectator fought for you at the risk of absolute ruin; for its circulation is chiefly among the very class which was the most unfriendly and whose prejudices were faithfully represented by the Saturday Review and the Times.’
 Even the proprietors felt justified in advertising the stand they took.
 Advertisements declared that The Spectator’s journalists ‘in the matter of the American War, fought against the mass of the very class they are trying to represent, and were finally acknowledged by them to have been in the right’, and sought to use this as a platform to rebuild when British opinions changed (as they certainly had by the time of Lincoln’s assassination).
 The Spectator sold itself, then, on the fact that it had fought almost to the death for its principles.
 Namely, to celebrate and protect…